-A tummy tuck procedure commonly includes liposuction techniques for patients who have a significant amount of fat they want removed from their abdomen.
-Patients may also choose to have unwanted fat removed from other areas of their body to further sculpt their silhouette.
+A tummy tuck procedure commonly includes liposuction techniques for patients with a significant amount of fat they want to remove from their abdomen.
+Patients may also choose to remove unwanted fat from other areas of their body, such as the upper arms and thighs, to further sculpt their silhouette.

 Scars will occur as a result of a tummy tuck procedure.
 These scars will be concealable beneath most clothing and bathing suits.
 Scars will naturally fade with time, but proper treatment and avoiding direct sunlight may speed the process.

-The cost of a tummy tuck surgery can vary widely depending on the operating facility’s location, the complexity of the procedure, and fees associated with anesthesia, the surgeon, and the care facility.
-Therefore, it is difficult to provide an accurate price of a tummy tuck before a consultation.
-Dr. Hung will be able to give you a personalized quote at the conclusion of said consultation.
+The cost of a tummy tuck surgery can vary widely depending on the operating facility’s location, the complexity of the procedure, fees associated with anesthesia, the surgeon, and the care facility.
+Therefore, it is difficult to provide an accurate price before a visit with the surgeon.
+Dr. Hung will be able to provide you with a personalized quote at the conclusion of your in-depth consultation.

-Ideal candidates for an abdominoplasty procedure are non-smokers in good health who are displeased with their abdomen’s appearance.
-It is recommended that patients be within 15 pounds of their goal weight before undergoing abdominoplasty surgery.
-It is important that patients have realistic expectations of their results.
+Ideal candidates for an abdominoplasty procedure are non-smokers in good health who are displeased with their abdomen’s appearance due to loose, sagging skin and stubborn pockets of fat.
+Before undergoing abdominoplasty surgery, patients should be within 15 pounds of their goal weight and committed to maintaining a stable weight after surgery.
+It is also important that patients have realistic expectations of their results.

-Abdominoplasty takes between two and five hours to perform depending on the procedure’s complexity and any other procedures the patient may wish to combine with their tummy tuck.
+Abdominoplasty takes two to five hours to perform, depending on the complexity of the surgery and any other procedures the patient may wish to combine with their tummy tuck.

-While not the primary purpose of the procedure, a tummy tuck will remove stretch marks if they are on the lower abdomen and are part of the excess skin that is removed.
-Some stretch marks may remain after a tummy tuck procedure.
+While not the procedure’s primary purpose, a tummy tuck will remove stretch marks if they are on the lower abdomen and are part of the excess skin that is removed.
+Some stretch marks outside of the targeted treatment area may remain after a tummy tuck procedure.

 A tummy tuck is not a weight-loss procedure and is not a replacement for diet and exercise.
-Most patients will lose some weight due to the tummy tuck operation, but without proper lifestyle changes, this weight loss may not be permanent.
+Most patients will lose some weight due to the tummy tuck operation, but without the practice of a proper lifestyle, this weight loss may not be permanent.
 Should you regain the weight lost during the surgical procedure, some beneficial aspects of the surgery may be undone.

 The surgery itself should not cause any pain due to the use of general or localized anesthesia.
-Following the procedure, you may experience mild to moderate pain in the first two weeks.
-This may be treated with prescription or over-the-counter pain medication as needed.
+You may experience mild to moderate pain in the first two weeks following the procedure, which may be treated with prescription or over-the-counter pain medication as needed.

 Some risks and side effects associated with abdominoplasty surgery may include: